 - Erie County Parks & Recreation: Seneca Bluffs Natural Habitat Park page

-- As part of the US EPA Great Lakes Restoration Initiative, Seneca Bluffs is undergoing restoration work from July, 2016 through May, 2017.
+- As part of the US EPA Great Lakes Restoration Initiative, Seneca Bluffs underwent restoration work from July 2016 through May 2017.

 - Improvements will include: